 Based on the table above, the histopathological grade of malignant breast tumors is the most common grade III with 18 people (50.0%), followed by grade II with 12 people (33.3%) and the last is grade I with 6 people (16.7%).
 Grade I can be called well-differentiated cells and is the lowest grade.
 In grade I, it has experienced a slight difference from normal cells, then develops slowly and experiences minimal cell division.
 Grade II or moderate grade can be described as a moderately differentiated grade.
 Cells in grade II are different from normal cells and grow slightly faster than usual.
 The highest grade is grade III which is also known as poorly differentiated cells.
 Grade III has cells that are very different from normal cells, their growth is rapid and unorganized, new and irregular cell division occurs (Suarfi AS.,2017).

-Tumor grading is determined by the cells and tissues observed under a microscope.
 Grading is based on how tumor cells behave compared to normal cells, which will allow one to estimate how fast cancer cells grow.
 The evaluation is based on a person's 10-year life expectancy, with grades I (85%), II (60%) and III (45%).
 A good prognosis is indicated by grade I, a moderate prognosis by grade II, and a poor prognosis by grade III.
 Patients with higher cancer grades tend to have tumors that are biologically more aggressive and invasive (Firdaus, V. R. P., 2016).

 3.2.4.
 Malignant Breast Tumor Patients Based on Histopathological Classification